Flow equation approach to singular stochastic PDEs: Statement of the result

-Let us mention that the Polchinski flow equation requires a certain formal power series ansatz for the effective potential.
-The above-mentioned series typically does not converge because of the so-called large field problem.
-As a result, the Polchinski flow equation was not used extensively in constructive quantum field theory.
-An exception is the Sine-Gordon model for which the perturbative series converges (for application of the flow equation for this model see~\cite{brydges1987Mayer,bauerschmidt2021}).
-Note that in the context of the initial value problem for the parabolic PDEs we avoid the large field problem by constructing the solution in sufficiently small time intervals. \end{rem}
+\begin{rem} Our approach to the renormalization problem is similar in spirit to the approach proposed recently in \cite{linares2021} in the context of quasi-linear SPDEs.
+The model introduced in that work consists of certain multi-linear functionals of the noise indexed by multi-indices.
+The above functionals can be represented by linear combinations of trees but this representation does not play any role in the proof.
+The stochastic estimates for the model are established inductively with the use of the spectral gap inequality.
+The counterterms are fixed by the symmetries and the BPHZ renormalization conditions. \end{rem}

 \begin{rem} Let us briefly describe the standard approaches that are used to give meaning to singular SPDEs.
 The case of equations such as the dynamical $\Phi^4_2$ model for which Wick ordering is sufficient to define the non-linear term was resolved by Da Prato and Debussche~\cite{daprato2003} using an expansion around the solution of the linear equation.
 This type of expansion breaks down in the case of more singular equations like the dynamical $\Phi^4_3$ model.
-The renormalization problem for such equations stayed open until the breakthrough work by Hairer~\cite{hairer2014structures} in which he introduced the theory of regularity structures allowing a local description of a distribution by a generalized Taylor expansion around each spacetime point.
+The renormalization problem for such equations stayed open until the breakthrough by Hairer~\cite{hairer2014structures}, who introduced the theory of regularity structures allowing a local description of a distribution by a generalized Taylor expansion around each spacetime point.
 Another approach that can be used to tackle a large class of singular SPDEs was developed later by Gubinelli, Imkeller and Perkowski in~\cite{gubinelli2015} using the paracontrolled calculus.
 Let us also mention an approach based on the rough path theory proposed by Otto and Weber in~\cite{otto2019rough} in the context of singular quasi-linear SPDEs. \end{rem}

+Now we would like to discuss some applications of our result.
 In the situation when the physical system under consideration has some symmetries it is natural to assume that the noise and the force coefficients respect these symmetries.
 This requirement typically restricts the choice of the values of the renormalization parameters.